 - The Levellers have had a constant lineup from 1991, when they brought in Simon Friend, to roughly 2005 when they started listing their touring piano player as a part of the regular band.

 - Pearl Jam has had the same line-up since 1998, when current drummer Matt Cameron joined them.
+Guest keyboardist Boom Gaspar has also been with the band since 2002.

 - Metallica has two line-ups: James Hetfield, Lars Ulrich, Kirk Hammett and Jason Newsted from 1986 to 2001 and Hetfield, Ulrich, Hammett and Rob Trujillo since 2003.